krisshen/mywebsite/_projects/website.md

 ### Inspired Video

-First things first, I got inspired by this video:
+First things first, I got inspired by a video (unfortunately, the original [video](https://web.archive.org/web/20191220055309if_/https://www.youtube.com/watch?v=qWrcgHwSG8M&feature=youtu.be) was gone), but I found their website for the same setup - [how to setup GitHub Pages](https://www.dataoptimal.com/github-data-science-portfolio/)
-{% include video id="qWrcgHwSG8M" provider="youtube" %}

 ### Main Parts Of My Website